-The first tier of the tower housed the engines for powering the station’s fog signal.
+The first tier of the tower housed the oil engines and compressors for powering the station’s fog signal.
 The second tier was composed of two stories, with an office kitchen, and day room on the bottom floor, and two bedrooms and a bathroom on the second story.
-The third tier was used mainly for storage.
+The third tier was used for storage and as a watchroom.
 The caisson and first tier were both oval, while the upper tiers and lantern room were circular.
-The top tier was used as a storage area, and the lantern room with its crosshatched window panes protected a third-order Fresnel lens, which was first lit on February 15, 1906.
+The lantern room with its crosshatched window panes protected a third-order, L. Sautter & Co.
+Fresnel lens, which was first lit on February 15, 1906.
 A Notice to Mariners announced that the light would be a fixed red light with a focal plane of just over seventy-eight feet and that the station’s ten-inch whistle would sound a three-second blast every thirty seconds during thick or foggy weather.

-In the 1960s, plans were being developed in the Coast Guard to automate Mile Rocks Lighthouse.
-The upper two tiers of the tower were slated to be removed, and the top of the truncated tower would be used as a helicopter landing pad.
-San Francisco Supervisor William Blake and the Conference of California Historical Societies both protested the automation plans.
-The Coast Guard however was determined to proceed with the cost-saving measure.
+In the 1960s, the Coast Guard developed plans to automate Mile Rocks Lighthouse that called for the upper two tiers of the tower to be demolished and the top of the truncated tower converted into a helicopter landing pad.
+San Francisco Supervisor William Blake and the Conference of California Historical Societies both protested the automation plans, but the Coast Guard was determined to proceed with the cost-saving measure.
 In 1966 and at an expense of $110,000, the Coast Guard dismantled the lantern room and top two tiers of the lighthouse and constructed the landing pad.
 The San Francisco Maritime Museum tried to acquire the top forty feet of the lighthouse and place it on display at the foot of Hyde Street, but as saving the upper portion of the tower would have added $87,000 to the $110,000 contract for refurbishing the lighthouse, the living quarters were scrapped.